aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 rosinstall deepracer_description
 ```

 The dependency install may take a few minutes to run.
-When completed, build the code.
+When completed, use this command to build the code:

 ```
 colcon build